jiejackfan/Java-Animator/resources/README.md

 6. Added a public method in IModel to sort each shape's list of motions.
 This will be called in main after AnimationBuilder finished building a model.
 7. Added getAllShapes() and getAllMotionsOfShape(shape) to IModel.
 Will be useful for SVG view and per TA feedback.

-Changes to the model - 2:
+Changes to the model in Assignment 7:
 1. Another linked hashmap was added to store all the shapes and their corresponding keyframes
 2. In createShape(String shape, String name) and removeShape(String name), we enhanced the method to support applying changes to both the keyframe map and the motion map to keep the state consistent acrossing two storages.
 3. Operations of managing keyframes were added to the IModel, and all these operations also make according changes to the motions: